Image Credit: Anson0618/Shutterstock.com

 The key materials required for building with glass blocks are listed below:

 Undertaking the Work

-A few basic instructions to be followed while using glass blocks include:
+A few basic instructions that need to be followed while using glass blocks include:

 - Glass blocks are typically 190 x 190 x 80 mm with 10 mm spacing between each block.

-- The edges of the glass blocks should always be protected and to ensure a neat finish you should build the blocks within a frame.
+- The edges of the glass blocks should always be protected and to ensure a neat finish the blocks should be built within a frame.

-- When used as a panel next to the front door or a shower enclosure and other such areas exposed to temperature changes, you must consider that the glass blocks will expand and contract and therefore you must factor in materials to accommodate this expansion or contraction.
+- When used as a panel next to the front door or a shower enclosure they are exposed to temperature changes, and the glass blocks will expand and contract.
+Therefore you must factor in materials to accommodate this expansion or contraction.

-- Firstly, fill in the gap between the frame and glass with expansion foam.
+- Firstly, fill in the gaps between the frame and glass with expansion foam.

 - Coat the foam with silicone to obtain a sealed finish.

 - Reinforcing is required when the glass blocks are used as exterior door panels or shower enclosure walls, as they can be broken easily.